Umidigi A9: Freedom Phone

-In March 2021, Erik Finman, a 22-year-old who has described himself as the "world's youngest Bitcoin millionaire", announced that he would be producing a smartphone targeting conservatives in the United States.
+In March 2021, Erik Finman, a 22-year-old who described himself as the "world's youngest Bitcoin millionaire", announced that he would be producing a smartphone targeting conservatives in the United States.
 Finman promoted the device as including access to apps "censored" by Apple and Google such as Parler, Newsmax, and One America News Network (OANN).

-The smartphone, branded as "Freedom Phone", was officially launched on 14 July 2021 via a social media post by conservative commentator Candace Owens, and was promoted by other conservative activists and commentators such as Ali Alexander, Dinesh D'Souza, and Roger Stone.
-It was marketed in particular to supporters of former U.S. President Donald Trump, with advertising promoting the device as a "free speech and privacy first" smartphone, that its hardware was "comparable to the best smartphones", and that it included an "uncensorable" app store known as "PatriApp" that would not take down apps "censored" by the App Store or Play Store.
+The smartphone, branded as "Freedom Phone", was officially launched on July 14, 2021 via a social media post by conservative commentator Candace Owens, and was promoted by other conservative activists and commentators such as Ali Alexander, Dinesh D'Souza, Roger Stone and Jack Posobiec.
+It was marketed in particular to supporters of then-former U.S. President Donald Trump, with advertising promoting the device as a "free speech and privacy first" smartphone, that its hardware was "comparable to the best smartphones", and that it included an "uncensorable" app store known as "PatriApp" that would not take down apps removed by the App Store or Play Store.
 It was reported that there had been over 10,000 pre-orders.

 At this time, it was reported that the Freedom Phone was a white-label version of the Umidigi A9 Pro.
-Its OEM Android software was replaced by a custom Android distribution known as "Freedom OS", which is stated to contain code from LineageOS and GrapheneOS, and comes with apps such as DuckDuckGo, alt-tech platforms such as Parler and Rumble, and Telegram installed.
+Its OEM Android software was replaced by a custom Android distribution known as "Freedom OS", which is stated to contain code from LineageOS and GrapheneOS, and comes with apps such as DuckDuckGo, alt-tech platforms such as Parler and Rumble, and Telegram pre-installed.
 The device was promoted as including a feature known as "Trust", which is a LineageOS feature.
 It uses MicroG, an open source implementation of Google Play Services that is often used with custom distributions such as LineageOS.
-The PatriApp store is a rebranded version of Aurora Store—an alternative open source client for Play Store—rather than an independent app store as was implied in the device's marketing materials.
+The PatriApp store is a rebranded version of Aurora Store—an alternative open source client for the Play Store—rather than an independent third-party app store as was implied in the device's marketing materials.

 In a review of the product, CNET said that the US$500 Freedom Phone appeared to be "nearly on par with a $200 budget Android phone."; the Umidigi A9 Pro retails for $120 in comparison, a little less than a quarter the price.
 The Freedom Phone website did not initially publish specifications for the phone, but incomplete information was later published.
 Finman confirmed to The Daily Beast that the Freedom Phone was manufactured by Umidigi.

 In August 2021, Finman announced that future models would have upgraded hardware, and replace Freedom OS with ClearCenter's Android-based Clear OS Mobile; he stated that Clear had better logistics, and experience in developing privacy-oriented smartphones.
+In January 2023, The Daily Beast reported that Finman and ClearCenter founder Michael Proper were ensnared in a legal battle over issues with the phone.